ANHYDROUS CITRIC ACID

 - Safe, low-toxicity plasticizers for plastics

-- Set retarder for cement (prompt)
+- Setting retarder for cement (prompt)

 - In the pharmaceutical industry: preservation of blood products (citrate binds to calcium in the blood)